 But the research is split.
 One camp believes children should be spared death realities.
 Psychologists like Sylvia Athony go so far as to suggest that certain death-anxiety related neuroses can develop in children if death-denial is not reinforced until they reach an appropriate developmental stage.
 Others accept the maxim of Jerome Bruner who said, “Any subject can be taught effectively in some intellectually honest form to any child at any stage of development.”
 Harlene Galen explains that euphemisms used for death such as, ‘gone to sleep,’ are “wafer-thin barricades against death fears and only bewilder the child.”
 Irvin Yalom warned that “children do not ignore the issue and, as is true for sex, find other sources of information that are often unreliable or are even more frightening or bizarre than reality.”
 Oh so true, especially in the age of Google.

 When the research on methodology is split it is usually a sign of neutrality.
-There is no single method of explaining death to a child that is universally superior to another.
+There is no single method of explaining death to a child that is universally superior to another. [lead]However, there is one universally superior attitude to take with your child that can make all the difference in the world.[/lead]

 As every parent knows, children are highly perceptive to their parent’s emotional world.
 They know when you are upset, or when you are happy, when you are confident, and when you are a total wreck.